 1 From the watch face, press .
-Select an outdoor running activity.
+2 Select an outdoor running activity.
 GPS is required to complete the test.
 3 Hold • .
 4 Select Training > Workout Library > Lactate Threshold Guided Test.
 5 Press to start the activity timer, and follow the on-screen instructions.
 After you begin your run, the watch displays each step duration, the target, and current heart rate data.
-A message appears when the test is complete. - After your commists the cuided test step the activity times and cave the activity
+A message appears when the test is complete.
 6 After you complete the guided test, stop the activity timer and save the activity.

 If this is your first lactate threshold estimate, the watch prompts you to update your heart rate zones based on your lactate threshold heart rate.
-For each additional lactate threshold estimate, the watch prompts you to accept or decline the estimate.
+For each additional lactate threshold estimate, the watch prompts you to